6 mins read

 • Some of the most useful information comes from field operations.

-• Personal relationships with HCPs make sales reps extremely dominant across the sales process.
+• Personal relationships with HCPs make sales reps extremely dominant across the sales strategy.

 • Reps significantly influence the quarter-end deals, acquisition, and contracting decisions.